JonathanPMohan/shotz/README.md

 ## SHOTZ
-* Shotz is a application to where you can track you're upcoming movies and shoot locations.
+* Shotz is a application to where you can track your upcoming movies and shoot locations.
 You have a search bar and corresponding buttons to help you navigate your way.

 ![main screenshot](./images/screenshot.png)